Surge Protection Device vs. Surge Protector

 What is a surge protector

-A surge protector, also referred to as a power strip or power surge strip, is commonly found in homes and offices.
-It is typically a power strip with built-in components designed to divert transient voltages away from the connected electronic devices.
+A surge protector — also sold as a surge suppressor power strip or power strip surge protector — is the plug-in device most people have behind their desk or TV unit.
+It’s a power strip with built-in components that divert transient voltages away from connected electronics.

 Figure 3 – Power strip with surge suppression